 Sgt.
 Claude Likens was born in Des Moines, Iowa, on May 15, 1917, to William H. Likens and Pearl M. Turner-Likens.
+(On some documents he used Claud as his first while on others he spelt his name as Claude.)
 With his four sisters and two brothers, he grew up on 18th Street Road in Komosdale, Kentucky, which was a company town owned by a cement company.
-He was later employed by the Kosmos Portland Cement Company.
+He completed two years of high school and was later employed by the Kosmos Portland Cement Company as a carpenter’s assistant.
 On March 1, 1941, he was inducted into the U.S. Army in Louisville, Kentucky, and sent to Fort Knox, Kentucky, for basic training, When he arrived at the fort, he was assigned to D Company, 192nd Tank Battalion.
 The reason for this was that the company had been a Kentucky National Guard Tank Company from Harrodsburg, and the Army was trying to fill out the roster of the company with men from Kentucky.

 On June 14 and 16, the battalion was divided into four detachments composed of men from different companies.
 Available information shows that C and D Companies, part of HQ Company and part of the Medical Detachment left on June 14, while A and B Companies, and the other halves of HQ Company and the Medical Detachment left the fort on June 16.
 These were tactical maneuvers – under the command of the commanders of each of the letter companies.
 The three-day tactical road marches were to Harrodsburg, Kentucky, and back.
 Each tank company traveled with 20 tanks, 20 motorcycles, 7 armored scout cars, 5 jeeps, 12 peeps (later called jeeps), 20 large 2½ ton trucks (these carried the battalion’s garages for vehicle repair), 5, 1½ ton trucks (which included the companies’ kitchens), and 1 ambulance.
 The detachments traveled through Bardstown and Springfield before arriving at Harrodsburg at 2:30 P.M. where they set up their bivouac at the fairgrounds.
 The next morning, they moved to Herrington Lake east of Danville, where the men swam, boated, and fished.
 The battalion returned to Ft.
 Knox through Lebanon, New Haven, and Hodgenville, Kentucky.
 At Hodgenville, the men were allowed to visit the birthplace of Abraham Lincoln.
 The purpose of the maneuvers was to give the men practice at loading, unloading, and setting up administrative camps to prepare them for the Louisiana maneuvers.